buildspace/buildspace-projects/Solana_Core/en/Core_2/Lesson_18_Create_The_Minting_UI.md

-Now that we've successfully created token and NFTs.
+Now that we've successfully created tokens and NFTs.
 Let's move on to create our minting UI so that we can visually interact with our smart contract and allow other people to mint our NFTs on our browser!
 Isn't that cool?
-If you noticed, your website currently have a `minting` button but it doesn't have any functionality yet.
-Let's start be creating a function and add some logic to allow us to mint our NFT.
+If you noticed, your website currently has a `minting` button but it doesn't have any functionality yet.
+Let's start by creating a function and adding some logic to allow us to mint our NFT.
 If you don't have the starter code, you can clone it [here](https://github.com/buildspace/buildspace-buildoors/tree/solution-core-2-candy-machine)

-Now, let's start by adding the following lines of code into your `newMint.tsx`. **Note: Do not copy and paste the code blindly.
-I'm only including what's necessary, you should figure out where these code are suppose to be placed.
+Now, let's start by adding the following lines of code to your `newMint.tsx`. **Note: Do not copy and paste the code blindly.
+I'm only including what's necessary, you should figure out where these codes are supposed to be placed.
 Hint: Should be below your `Container` element**

 ```javascript
 // REST OF YOUR CODE